How to get tickets for concerts in Japan.

 Like I said at the end of the last guide, just have fun.
 Sure it takes a bit of effort to get things all set up but it’s so worth it in the end.
 If you’re financially and physically able to do it, get out and see the world.
 I never used to think like that but one day you realize that life is too short and while you can coast along in your comfort zone, do you really want to risk having a bunch of regrets in your old age?
 Think about it.

 Hopefully I managed to cover all of the important stuff in this guide and hopefully it was of some use to some of you reading it.
-I can’t really hold your hand through using a proxy service or signing up for e+ but hopefully I’ve pointed you in the right direction.
-If there’s any questions you have or think there’s something I need to add here, just get at me on Twitter @idolisshit and I’ll do my best to help or get things sorted out.
+I can’t really hold your hand through using a proxy service or convenience store ticket machines but hopefully I’ve pointed you in the right direction.
+If there’s any questions you have or if you think there’s something I need to add here, just get at me on Twitter @idolisshit and I’ll do my best to help or get things sorted out.